 New Combat Side Stroke Guide

 Improve your swim.
-Download the free Naval Special Warfare Combat Side Stroke Guide.
+Use the Naval Special Warfare Combat Side Stroke Guide.

 Flat feet and orthotics